cidgoh/DataHarmonizer/README.md

 # DataHarmonizer

-A standardized browser-based spreadsheet editor and validator that can be run offline and locally, which works of of [LinkML](https://linkml.io/) data specifications.
+A standardized browser-based spreadsheet editor and validator that can be run offline and locally, which works off of [LinkML](https://linkml.io/) data specifications.
 This open source project, created by the Centre for Infectious Disease Genomics and One Health (CIDGOH) at Simon Fraser University, is now a collaboration with contributions from the National Microbiome Data Collaborative (NMDC), the LinkML development team, and others.
 Read the open-source DataHarmonizer [manuscript](#manuscript) for more about the application's theory and design.

 Watch Rhiannon Cameron and Damion Dooley describe this application on [YouTube](https://www.youtube.com/watch?v=rdN2_Vhwb8E&t=38s&ab_channel=CANARIEInc.) at the Canadian Research Software Conference (CRSC2021).